David Frank Graf

-David F. Graf (born 3 December 1939), is an American historian, archeologist, academic and author.
-He is a Professor Emeritus at the University of Miami.
+David F. Graf (born 3 December 1939) is an American historian, archeologist, academic, and author.
+He is a professor emeritus at the University of Miami.

 Graf is most known for his work on the Greco-Roman Near East.
-His studies on Greek-Persian relations stem from his Ph.D. dissertation in 1979 (“Medism: Greek Collaboration with Achaemenid Persia”).
+Contact_us. studies on Greek-Persian relations stem from his Ph.D. dissertation in 1979 (“Medism: Greek Collaboration with Achaemenid Persia”).
 He later authored the book Rome and the Arabian Frontier: From the Nabataeans to the Saracens.

 Education

-Graf graduated from Harding College in 1965 with a BA degree and then pursued a B.D. with honors in Hebrew Bible from McCormick Theological Seminary.
+Graf graduated from Harding College in 1965 with a BA degree and then pursued a BD with honors in Hebrew Bible from McCormick Theological Seminary.
 Later, he earned an MA degree from the University of Michigan, followed by a Ph.D. from the same institution.

 Career

-Graf began his academic career as a Visiting Lecturer in the Department of Near Eastern Studies at the University of Michigan from 1982 to 1983 and served at Montana State University as an Adjunct Assistant Professor in the Department of History in 1984.
-In 1986, he joined the University of Miami's Department of History, where he held various positions, including assistant professor until 1990, Associate Professor from 1990 to 1995, and Professor from 1995 to 2003.
+Graf began his academic career as a visiting lecturer in the Department of Near Eastern Studies at the University of Michigan from 1982 to 1983 and served at Montana State University as an adjunct assistant professor in the Department of History in 1984.
+In 1986, he joined the University of Miami's Department of History, where he held various positions, including assistant professor until 1990, associate professor from 1990 to 1995, and professor from 1995 to 2003.
 Between 2004 and 2022, he served as a professor in the Department of Religious Studies at the University of Miami.
 As of 2022, he is the Professor Emeritus at the University of Miami.

-Graf served as the Director of the Roman Road Project from 1986 to 1995, the Eastern Desert Epigraphical Survey from 1996 to 2000, the Hellenistic Petra Project from 2004 to 2007, the Joint Saudi-American Jurash Project from 2008 to 2009, and the Ba'aja Excavations in 2017.
+Graf served as the director of the Roman Road Project from 1986 to 1995, the Eastern Desert Epigraphical Survey from 1996 to 2000, the Hellenistic Petra Project from 2004 to 2007, the Joint Saudi-American Jurash Project from 2008 to 2009, and the Ba'aja Excavations in 2017.

 Research

-Graf's received the 2003 William Fulbright Scholar Award and the Seymour Gitin Distinguished Fellowship at the Albright Institute of Archaeological Research in Jerusalem.
-He has authored numerous publications spanning the areas of Greek-Persian Relations, Semitic Epigraphy, and Roman Arabia including books and articles in peer-reviewed journals.
+Graf received the 2003 William Fulbright Scholar Award and the Seymour Gitin Distinguished Fellowship at the Albright Institute of Archaeological Research in Jerusalem.
+He has authored numerous publications spanning the areas of Greek-Persian relations, Semitic epigraphy, and Roman Arabia, including books and articles in peer-reviewed journals.